Murdoch family: Third generation

 Murdoch made his first acquisition in the United States in 1973, when he purchased the San Antonio Express-News.
 Soon afterwards, he founded a US supermarket tabloid Star, and in 1976, he purchased the New York Post.

 In 1981, Murdoch acquired the London Times and Sunday Times.
 He bought a major stake in 20th Century Fox in 1984, which became the basis of a new US free to air television network, Fox Broadcasting Company.
 To satisfy a legal requirement that only US citizens could own US television stations, Murdoch became a naturalised US citizen in 1985, and consequently forfeited his Australian citizenship.

 During the 1980s and 1990s, Murdoch became involved in pay television interests throughout the world, including Foxtel in Australia, STAR TV and Tata Sky in Asia and BSkyB, Sky Italia and Sky Deutschland in Europe.
 NewsCorp also came to control both a major international publishing house HarperCollins, and Dow Jones & Company, which includes The Wall Street Journal.

-Rupert Murdoch has been married four times and has six children:
+Rupert Murdoch has been married five times and has six children: